Azure-Samples/azure-maps-geolocation-control/README.md

 # Azure Maps Animation module

 An Azure Maps Web SDK module that provides a control that uses the browser's geolocation API to locate the user on the map.
+This control uses the browsers [geolocaiton API](https://www.w3schools.com/html/html5_geolocation.asp) to locate the user and show their position on a map.

+Note that not all devices support geolocation and some users may choose not to share their location.
+Due to the sensitive and private nature of user locaiton data, many modern browsers require sites to be served over HTTPS in order to access the geolocation API.
+If the browser or device does not support getting the user location, the geolocation control will not appear on the map.

 [Geolocation control](https://azuremapscodesamples.azurewebsites.net/index.html?sample=Geolocation%20control)
 <br/>[<img src="https://github.com/Azure-Samples/AzureMapsCodeSamples/raw/master/AzureMapsCodeSamples/SiteResources/screenshots/Geolocation-control.png" height="200px">](https://azuremapscodesamples.azurewebsites.net/index.html?sample=Geolocation%20control)